hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 The Pi's LAN IP address may be something like 10.0.0.18.

-Login to your router and look at the LAN connected devices, looking for the IP address matching the Pi.
+Login to the router and look at the LAN connected devices, looking for the IP address matching the Pi.

 Head on to the Router's DHCP management area and allocated a Reserved fixed (permanent) DHCP IP address lease
 for the Pi and apply/save that in the router.
 Reboot the Pi, then on the Pi start a Terminal and do